Please comment your favorite ticket numbers you want to ask to discuss with your SHORT comment or summary.

 - matz (Yukihiro Matsumoto) told me to add this here ;) After my talk in EuRuKo and the feedback from the standing voting I hope it is clearer and easy to decide if this is wanted

-Updated by chopraanmol1 (Anmol Chopra) 10 months ago
+Updated by chopraanmol1 (Anmol Chopra) about 2 years ago

 - [Bug #14908] Enumerator::Lazy creates unnecessary Array objects